Skip to content

 Similarly, a proposed story or narrative will always trump a topic.
 So an essay about London nightlife might sound a bit quiet but (to use another hypothetical from the above pitch), a story about the shadowy organisation trying to undermine Sadiq Khan by sowing a narrative of decline via nightlife sounds fascinating.

-As with any publication, the best way to get a sense of how to land a successful pitch is to read us extensively!
+As always, the best way to get a sense of how to land a successful pitch is to read us extensively!
 Please only pitch us once you’ve read a good number of our articles.

 What we pay: We agree a fee with writers when we make a commission and our fees vary greatly depending on the type of story.
 We pay from around £300 for a quick-hit and approximately £500 for something more reported and we also have the budget to pay significantly more for highly investigative stories that take months of work.